Bleeding Between Periods: Causes, Warning Signs, and When to See a Doctor

 • Unexplained weight loss

-Additionally, type 2 diabetes raises the risk of uterine cancer and early menopause.
-Managing blood sugar and working closely with your doctor can help reduce these risks and improve your overall cycle health.
+Type 2 diabetes is also associated with an increased risk of uterine (endometrial) cancer and early menopause.
+Managing blood sugar levels and maintaining regular medical checkups can help reduce these risks.

 When to Seek Emergency Care

-Mild spotting may not be urgent—but certain symptoms require immediate medical attention:
+Most cases of spotting are not emergencies, but certain symptoms require immediate medical attention.

 • Bleeding during pregnancy

-At BASS Medical Group, we take women’s health seriously.
-Our team of primary care doctors, OB/GYNs, and specialists can help determine the cause of irregular bleeding and recommend the best course of action.
+At BASS Medical Group, our team of primary care physicians, OB-GYN specialists, and women’s health providers can help identify the cause of abnormal bleeding and recommend the appropriate treatment.